NOW AVAILABLE AS A LIVE ZOOM SESSION

 The CDM Regulations have changed, replacing CDM 2007 Regulations in their entirety.

-Construction Design and Management Regulations 2015 are now the back bone of H&S in the Construction industry.
-These new regulations removed and replaced the CDM Coordinator role, have expanded CDM to cover all construction related work whether large or small in nature.
+Construction Design and Management Regulations 2015 are now the back bone of Health and Safety in the Construction industry.
+These regulations removed and replaced the CDM Coordinator role, have expanded CDM to cover all construction related work whether large or small in nature.

 The aim of this course is to provide a comprehensive review of the current requirements outlining the role of those with responsibilities including the client, principal designer and principal contractor.
 This will ensure that delegates are well equipped to make the necessary changes to their operating procedures to ensure compliance with the regulations and to follow best practice in the field.